ChiZhou-SITI/iTuNES-dev/doc/iTuNES_User_Manual.md

         bash data_download.sh

-    all reference data would be in the fold database, including:
+    all reference data would be in the fold `database`, including:

         [Genome reference]
         Homo_sapiens_assembly38.fasta